On the structure of certain valued fields: Introduction

-\begin{question} \begin{enumerate} \item For a principal Artinian local ring $\ov{R}$ of length $n$ with certain conditions, is there a unique complete discrete valuation ring $R$ which has $\ov{R}$ as its residue ring \textup{?} \item For any two finitely ramified complete discrete valuation rings $R_1$ and $R_2$ of mixed characteristic with perfect residue fields, let $R_{1, n_1}$ and $R_{2, n_2}$ be the $n_1$-th residue ring of $R_1$ and the $n_2$-th residue ring of $R_2$ respectively.
-Under certain conditions on $n_1$ and $n_2$, given a homomorphism $\phi:R_{1,n_1}\longrightarrow R_{2, n_2}$, is there a unique lifting homomorphism $g:R_1\longrightarrow R_2$ such that $g$ induces $\phi$ \textup{?} \end{enumerate}
+\begin{question} \begin{enumerate} \item For a principal Artinian local ring $\ov{R}$ of length $n$ with a perfect residue field, is there a unique complete discrete valuation ring $R$ which has $\ov{R}$ as its $n$-th residue ring\textup{?} Moreover, if it has a positive answer, can a lower bound for such $n$ be effectively computed in terms of the ramification index of $\ov{R}$\textup{?} \item Given complete discrete valuation rings $R_1$ and $R_2$ of mixed characteristic with perfect residue fields, let $R_{1, (n_1)}$ and $R_{2, (n_2)}$ be the $n_1$-th residue ring of $R_1$ and the $n_2$-th residue ring of $R_2$ respectively.
+If $n_1$ and $n_2$ are large enough, is there a unique lifting homomorphism $g:R_1\longrightarrow R_2$ such that $g$ induces a given homomorphism $\phi:R_{1,(n_1)}\longrightarrow R_{2, (n_2)}$\textup{?} Moreover, can such lower bounds on $n_1$ and $n_2$ be effectively computed in terms of the ramification indices of $R_1$ and $R_2$\textup{?} \end{enumerate}

 \end{question}